Last Updated: January 15, 2022

 There are over 3,200 testing centers for GED within the US which offers students the opportunity to take the in-person examination.
 GED also offers them the option of taking the test online making it all the more accessible to students.
 The exam is also available in languages like Spanish and French and even in braille in an attempt to make it all-inclusive.

-Who can Apply for GED Test?
+Who can Apply for the GED Test?

 Students who are above the age of 16 and have not completed their high school education due to various personal reasons are eligible for taking the GED test.
 The test is typically taken by students who have failed previously in high school or have dropped out of school for work because of their financial conditions.
-These students will be able to take the GED test at any point in their life as long as they are not enrolled in a high school or have not graduated.
+These students will be able to take the GED test at any point in their lives as long as they are not enrolled in a high school or have not graduated.

 Eligibility Requirements for GED Test